killobatt/TextClassification/README.md

 4. To face **MessageFilteringExtension** RAM problem, use `CoreMLClassifier` for message filtering in `MessageFilterExtension.swift`.
 You will have to run this extension on real iPhone, and receive a real SMS from unknown sender to trigger the extension.
 Debugger works more or less fine.
 Changing text classifier onto `MemoryMappedNaiveBayesClassifier` demonstrates fitting into 6Mb memory limit.

 6. If you wan't just to see text classification, run the **MessageFilteringApp** on either device or simulator.

+## Licence

+This project has MIT licence.
+It uses Google Flatbuffer library as a dependency: https://github.com/google/flatbuffers/blob/master/LICENSE.txt